 24 SoTs and both focus groups mention that they have contact with other Africans (mostly Nigerians).
 Many of them (9 SoTs, 2 focus groups) say that they met these contacts in their accommodation.
 5 SoTs mention that they now have a long-distance friendship to these contacts because either they or their contacts got transferred or moved to another city.
 They mainly stay in contact via online messages and phone calls.
-12 SoTs and one focus group, getting in touch with counselling NGO (5 SoTs), asylum advice (2 SoTs), cooking when they are sick (1 SoT) and finding a flat (1 SoT).
-Three SoTs mention that they do not receive any help from their African contacts, and one of them justified this with the fact that they mistrust their fellow countrymen/ countrywomen.
+12 SoTs and one focus group point out that their African contacts help them in life through babysitting (5 SoT, 1 focus group), getting in touch with counselling NGO (5 SoTs), asylum advice (2 SoTs), cooking when they are sick (1 SoT) and finding a flat (1 SoT).
+Three SoTs mention that they do not receive any help from their African contacts, and one of them justified this with the fact that they are also asylum seekers.
+It is also striking that 5 SoTs and one focus group mention that they mistrust their fellow countrymen/ countrywomen.
 They see them as untrustworthy because they could judge them for their past, tell others about what they shared with them, misguide them, be dangerous, or bring them back in contact with the traffickers.
-Three experts also point out that fellow the traffickers.
+Three experts also point out that fellow African contacts could be dangerous for SoTs because they could bring them back in touch with the traffickers.

-&lt;sup>48 For further information, see the full table in appendix 10.
+$^{^{48}}$ For further information, see the full table in appendix 10.